nasser5000/mylanding-page-project/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## what is the plan {#plan}

+1. i create the createNavItemHTML function that is create the navbar anlist
+2. i create the createListItem function that is create the unorderlist item
+3. put the list item in the top from my page
+4. create the click and scroll events

+## in the end {#end}

+i want to thnks every instructors in udacity team to this course thank you very much